 Ironbound is home to New Jersey’s largest garbage incinerator, one of the country’s most contaminated land sites — a former Agent Orange dioxin factory — and has both active and abandoned industrial facilities, close flight paths and active truck routes.
 As a result, our air, land, and water have been severely impacted.

 When Superstorm Sandy hit Ironbound, delivering the Passaic River’s toxic waters into the community and drowning one worker, we learned first-hand the ravages that Climate Change can cause.

-ICC’s Environmental Justice Program works with the community and partners across the City, State, and country to advance the cause of Environmental Justice.
+ICC’s Environmental Justice Program works with the community and partners across the city, state, and country to advance the cause of Environmental Justice.
 We organize and advocate to:

-In the course of many years of struggle, ICC and the people of Ironbound have had many successes, including:
+Through many years of struggle, ICC and the people of Ironbound have had many successes, including:

 Another success of recent years was the development and passage of a City of Newark Environmental Justice-Cumulative Impact Ordinance along with our partner the NJ Environmental Justice Alliance.
 This ensures that major industrial projects disclose their environmental impacts (the same information they provide to the DEP and EPA) so that Boards, including the Newark Environmental Commission, and the public can have a more holistic opportunity to evaluate their project in the course of the approval process.

 ICC also Co-Chairs the EPA’s Passaic River Community Advisory Group (CAG).
 Through the CAG and our ongoing EJ advocacy and organizing, ICC continues its many, many years of promoting the clean-up of the Passaic River and the restoring our stolen natural resource back to the community.

 To see some of ICC’s studies and plans to improve environmental quality-of-life, click the links below: